danielvijge/tw-video-scraper/README.md

 1. If you also want to generate thumbnails if no thumbnail could be found, install [ffmpeg](http://ffmpeg.zeranoe.com/builds/) too.
 1. Download the script files, and extract the files `python-tw-video-scraper.desc`, `python.location`, and `tw-video-scraper.py` to a temporary location, e.g. your desktop.
 1. Open the file `python.location` and change it to the path where Python is installed.
 In the default case `C:/Python27` This should just be the directory, NOT the whole path name including `python.exe`.
-1. Open the file `python-tw-video-scraper.desc` and change `/usr/local/twonkymedia/cgi-bin/tw-video-scraper.py` to `"C:\Program Files (x86)\TwonkyMedia\cgi-bin\tw-video-scraper.py"` (with quotes around it, because the path contains a space; replace the path if Twonky is installed somewhere else).
+1. Open the file `python-tw-video-scraper.desc` and change `/usr/local/twonkymedia/cgi-bin/tw-video-scraper.py` to `"C:/Program Files (x86)/TwonkyMedia/cgi-bin/tw-video-scraper.py"` (with quotes around it, because the path contains a space; replace the path if Twonky is installed somewhere else).
 1. Open the file `tw-video-scraper.py` and make some changes there:
-	- Change the location of the database to `c:\tmp\tw-video-scraper\tw-video-scraper.db`.
+	- Change the location of the database to `c:/tmp/tw-video-scraper/tw-video-scraper.db`.
 You can choose any directory you want, just make sure the script has write access.
-	- Change the location of the tmpdir to `c:\tmp\tw-video-scraper\`.
+	- Change the location of the tmpdir to `c:/tmp/tw-video-scraper/`.
 Again, you can choose any directory.
 	- Change the location of the generatecommand.
-Replace `ffmpeg` with the full path to ffmpeg, e.g. `"C:\Program Files (x86)\ffmpeg\ffmpeg.exe"` (add quotes around it if the path contains spaces).
+Replace `ffmpeg` with the full path to ffmpeg, e.g. `"C:/Program Files (x86)/ffmpeg/ffmpeg.exe"` (add quotes around it if the path contains spaces).
 1. Make sure Twonky is stopped.
 1. Copy the three files to `C:\Program Files (x86)\TwonkyMedia\cgi-bin`.
 1. Restart Twonky.